Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Results Discussion

 \subsection{Qualitative Analysis}

 To complement the evaluation, we consider a representative evasive maneuver in detail.
-In this scenario, the ego vehicle must bypass a static obstacle to reach its goal.
-Figure~\ref{fig:qualitative_evaluation} summarizes the analysis for the uniform baselines and our RL-guided variants.
+In this scenario, the ego vehicle must bypass another vehicle to reach its goal. \autoref{fig:qualitative_evaluation} summarizes the analysis for the uniform baselines and our RL-guided variants.

 The central plot reports the fraction of drivable trajectories, i.e., feasible and collision-free candidates, as a function of the longitudinal $s$-position.
-In addition, the dashed curves show the lateral offset $d$ of the selected motion relative to the reference path $\Gamma$.
+In addition, the dashed curves show the lateral offset $d$ of the selected motion relative to $\Gamma$.
 Bird’s-eye views of the scene are placed above the plot for \textbf{B800} and for the RL-guided hybrid planner (\textbf{RL2}).

 The contrast between the two strategies becomes apparent in this example.
 The baseline methods distribute samples widely across feasible and infeasible regions, which results in many trajectories being rejected by feasibility checks or collision detection.
 By comparison, our hybrid approach concentrates goal proposals $g(\tau)$ in the viable corridor, and neighborhood sampling increases the density of valid options in this region.
-The analytic evaluation $J_\mathrm{sum}(\xi \mid f_\xi)$ then selects a smooth evasive maneuver.
+The analytic evaluation then selects a smooth maneuver.
 Compared to the uniform baseline, the hybrid planner provides a more structured candidate set and reduces wasted effort on infeasible motion.

 The example also highlights qualitative differences in the spatial behavior.
-As discussed in Sec.~\ref{subsec:quantitative_evaluation}, a pure RL planner without neighborhood sampling tends to generate solutions that pass closer to obstacles.
+As discussed in \autoref{subsec:quantitative_evaluation}, a pure RL planner without neighborhood sampling tends to generate solutions that pass closer to obstacles.
 This effect is mitigated by local diversification, which shifts the selected trajectory towards safer clearance.
 While such failure cases are not visible in the present example, the enriched sets $\mathcal{T}$ generated by neighborhood sampling $\mathcal{G}(g(\tau))$ increase the likelihood of recovering a drivable trajectory whenever the initial RL proposal $g(\tau)$ lies close to a constraint boundary.
+If no valid trajectories remain, the feasible set $\mathcal{T}_\mathrm{feas}$ is empty, and the planner switches back to regular uniform sampling, which we count as a failure.
+Despite this limitation, the qualitative case demonstrates that RL-guided sampling increases the density of feasible trajectories.
+This provides the analytic planner with richer alternatives for selecting safe maneuvers and illustrates how learning-based guidance and analytic evaluation complement each other in practice.